According to the termination practices of some corporations, you can be fired for smoking weed off-the-clock – in a legal state.

 In a different case, an Oregon television station fired a reporter after she tested positive for cannabis use (again, not on the job).
 Because cannabis is legal, the reporter couldn’t face criminal charges, but that didn’t stop the company from letting her go.

 This is a ridiculous standard.
-After all, the idea of firing any worker who enjoyed a happy hour drink on their way home from the office would be met with scorn and derision.
-Such a scenario would be laughed out of a courtroom.
+The idea of firing any worker who enjoys a happy hour drink on their way home from the office brings scorn and derision.
+People would laugh such a scenario out of a courtroom.
 Why does cannabis use not afford the same treatment?

-Because THC, one of the active ingredients in cannabis, stays in the system longer than alcohol, today’s tests cannot show whether or not someone is affected at the time of the test—only whether or not they’ve used cannabis at some point in the preceding days.
+You can detect THC, one of the active ingredients in cannabis, in the system longer than alcohol.
+Today’s tests do not show whether someone is currently under the effects of cannabis.
+They only whether or not they’ve consumed cannabis at some point in the preceding days.

 What Can We Do Differently?

-A fair-minded strategy might be to forget cannabis testing altogether, and limit their firings to employees who cannot fulfill the functions of their jobs.
+A fair-minded strategy might be to forget cannabis testing altogether.
+You could then limit firings to employees who cannot fulfill the functions of their jobs.
 That’s the track that some federal lawmakers are taking through a new proposal that would prevent the U.S. government from firing and not hiring workers who test positive for marijuana in states where it’s legal.
-The bill is being sold as a way to protect American veterans, who make up a large portion of the federal government’s labor force and are also more likely to use cannabis for medical purposes.
+The sponsors tout the bill as a way to protect American veterans.
+Vets make up a large portion of the federal government’s labor force.
+And, they are also more likely to consume cannabis for medical purposes.

 As employment matters wind through the justice system, there have been disparate rulings.
-For example, Maine’s highest court ruled that an employer did not have to subsidize the cost of an employee’s use of medical marijuana because the drug is still illegal under the federal Controlled Substances Act.
-A New Jersey court, however, found the opposite and ordered that a township had to reimburse an injured city employee for costs of his medical cannabis.
+For example, Maine’s highest court had to make a cannabis ruling.
+They found that an employer did not have to subsidize the cost of an employee’s use of medical marijuana.
+The decision comes because under the federal Controlled Substances Act, the drug is still illegal.
+A New Jersey court, however, found the opposite.
+They ordered that a township had to reimburse an injured city employee for the cost of his medical cannabis.